gitlabhq/gitlab-runner/docs/configuration/feature-flags.md

 > Introduced in GitLab 11.4.

+WARNING:
+Data corruption, stability degradation, performance degradation, and security issues may occur if you enable a feature that's disabled by default.
+Before you enable feature flags, you should be aware of the risks involved.
+For more information, see [Risks when enabling features still in development](https://docs.gitlab.com/ee/administration/feature_flags.html#risks-when-enabling-features-still-in-development).

 Feature flags are toggles that allow you to enable or disable specific features.
 These flags are typically used:

 - For beta features that are made available for volunteers to test, but that are not ready to be enabled for all users.